 So here it goes: This winter break was the third time I’ve picked up and read The Book of Mev.
 My first year at SLU right after we had met, Nebu and I would read random passages out loud with our friend Michelle in an abandoned dorm room.
 The book was a real life love story—something more accessible and affirming than the fairytales of youth.
 The second time I actually read it cover to cover.
 I was working for the Appalachian Service Project, and finally finished it the semester I returned to SLU (after that summer).
 It was a rough year, but diving into The Book of Mev was eye-opening.
 Mev gave me hope that the things I was thinking and feeling didn’t make me crazy or unrealistic or ignorant.
 That time I was re-reading the book in paperback form.
 It is interesting the flip through those pages and look at what I underlined or commented on—it is very telling to where I was.

 But this winter I wanted to come to The Book of Mev fresh.
 I wanted to have a new experience with it.
-So, I read from the hard cover copy that you and sent to me my second summer working for the Appalachian Service Project.
+So, I read from the hard cover copy that you had sent to me my second summer working for the Appalachian Service Project.
 Coming to it with new eyes was amazing.
 I experienced a whole new level to it that I didn’t before.
 I have so many thoughts about The Book of Mev, so forgive me of the following don’t flow from one experience/thought of it to the next.
 Read the rest of this entry »

 Two years later, when I went to the United States to explain the suffering of the Vietnamese people and to plead for peace in Vietnam, I saw a woman on television carrying a wounded baby covered with blood, and suddenly, I understood how the American people could continue to support the fighting and bombing.
 The scene of the television was quite different from the reality of having a bleeding baby in my arms.
 My despair was intense, but the scene on the television looked like a performance.
 I realized that there was no connection between experiencing the actual event and watching it on the TV screen while sitting at home in peace and safety.
 People could watch such horrible scenes on TV and still go about their daily business — eating, dancing, playing with children, having conversations.
 After an encounter with such suffering, desperation filled my every cell.
 These people were human beings like me; why did they have to suffer so?
 Questions like these burned inside me, and, at the same time, inspired me to continue my work with serene determination.
 Realizing how fortunate I was compared to those living under the bombs helped dissolve any anger or suffering in me, and I was committed to keep doing my best to help them without fear.